-Based on the expected loading from the proposed building and on the potential bearing capacity of bearing pressure of 150 kilopascals using serviceability limit states design and a factored ultimate bearing resistance of 250 kilopascals using ultimate limit states design, may be used for the design of conventional strip footings with a maximum width of 2.0 metres.
+For the proposed below grade basement and parking structure foundation, a maximum allowable bearing pressure of 150 kilopascals using serviceability limit states design and a factored ultimate bearing resistance of 250 kilopascals using ultimate limit states design, may be used for the design of conventional strip footings with a maximum width of 2.0 metres.
 A maximum allowable bearing pressure of 200 kilopascals using serviceability limit states design and a factored ultimate bearing resistance of 300 kilopascals using ultimate limit states design, may be used for the design of conventional pad footings with a maximum length and width of 3.0 metres.